perej1/sim-temporal-spatial-ssa/README.md

 ## Running the Simulation

-First, the purpose of each script is explained:
+Below, the purpose of each script is explained:

 - `simulate-setting.R` - Perform simulation for a selected setting
+- `summarise.R` - Summarise results by plotting boxplots
-- `sim-batch.sh` - Run a batch of simulations settings with different parameters
+- `sim-batch.sh` - Run a batch of simulations settings with different
+- `summarise-batch.sh` - Run `summarise.R` with selected parameters
+  parameters
 - `functions.R` - Global functions
 - `gen-arg.R` - Generate arguments for simulation settings
 - `test-gen_field_cluster.R` - Unit test for the function `gen_field_cluster()`

-Then, generate arguments by
+Generate arguments by

 ```
 Rscript gen-arg.R